Parenting in the age of overindulgence

 Overindulgence is giving your child too much of anything that can delay their development.
 It's important for parents and caregivers to identify and prevent overindulgence in their homes.

-This free online course will help you learn how to identify if something is "too much" and get strategies to avoid overindulgence.
+Take this free online course to help you learn how to identify if something is "too much" and get strategies to avoid overindulgence.

-The Test of Four tool helps you and the children in your care learn what is enough, guiding you both towards personal responsibility, self-control, and good decision-making.
+Learn about the Test of Four tool, which helps you and the children in your care learn what is enough, guiding you both towards personal responsibility, self-control, and good decision-making.

 Growing Up Resilient Webinar — Recorded webinar for parents and parent educators that discusses what resilience is and how we can build resilience in children.